-After the seminar, a form must be completed, signed by the Advisor and the Co-Advisor or Supervisor and sent to Ms. Stenschke.
+After the seminar, a form must be completed, signed by the Advisor and the Co-Advisor or Supervisor and sent to Ms. Müller for recognition.
 The reports will be prepared by the Advisors only after the final presentation, as this is part of the assessment and is included in the evaluation.

-4. Glossary
+8. Glossary

-- Advisor ("Berichterstatter or" Gutachter"): This is usually a professor or a "Privatdozent" who acts as the first examiner. - Co-Advisor ("Zweitgutachter"): This is usually a professor or a "Privatdozent" who acts as the second examiner. - Supervisor ("Betreuer"): He/she supervises the Master Student, is often the Advisor or Co-Advisor, but can also be research staff (see also "group leader"). - "Privatdozent": This is an habilitated staff member.
+- Advisor ("Berichterstatter or" Gutachter"): This is usually a professor or a "Privatdozent" who acts as the first examiner. - Co-Advisor ("Zweitgutachter"): This is usually a professor or a "Privatdozent" who acts as the second examiner. - Supervisor ("Betreuer"): He/she supervises the Master Student, is often the Advisor or Co-Advisor, but can also be research staff (see also "group leader"). - Privatdozent": This is an habilitated staff member.
 He can act as an Advisor.
 However, the second examiner must be a full professor in this case.
 This is also true for so-called "apl.
 Professor". - Group Leader ("Gruppenleiter"): Group leaders in Campus North are senior scientists.
 They can act as Supervisors, but not as Advisors if they are not habilitated or are an "apl.
-Professor" (please see "Privatdozent"). - "Responsible Lecturer": This is the "Modulverantwortliche" who enters the final grade of his/her module into the Campus Management System. - "Examination Office" ("Prüfungssekretariat"): This is the "Prüfungssekretariat" of the Faculty of Physics.
-The Examination Office is currently managed by Ms. Müller. - Campus Management System (CAS): Amongst others, results of modules are entered in CAS. - "Course Component": This is the so-called "Teilleistung", often a lecture. - "Seminar on the Specialization Phase": This is also referred to as "Studierendenseminar", in which also BSc students give their talks.
-It is currently scheduled on Wednesdays 15:45-17:15 hours.
+Professor" (please see "Privatdozent"). - "Responsible Lecturer": This is the "Modulverantwortliche" who enters the final grade of his/her module into the Campus Management System.

+- "Examination Office" ("Prüfungssekretariat"): This is the "Prüfungssekretariat" of the Faculty of Physics.
+The Examination Office is currently managed by Ms. Müller. - © Campus Management System (CAS): Amongst others, results of modules are entered in CAS. - Course Component": This is the so-called "Teilleistung", often a lecture. - 1 "Seminar on the Specialization Phase": This is also referred to as "Studierendenseminar", in which also BSc students give their talks.
+It is currently scheduled on Wednesdays 16:00-17:30 hours.
+Registration takes place via booking a timeslot in the respective Ilias course and by sending a mail with the booked date at Kathi Maurer.